 LOUD in the ED is a provincial collaborative led by the BC Patient Safety & Quality Council in partnership with the Overdose Emergency Response Center and the BC Centre on Substance Use.
 It is based on the Institute for Healthcare Improvement’s Breakthrough Series Collaborative model for health care improvement.

-Up to 22 teams will be invited to six virtual learning webinars and one in-person learning day in Vancouver on April 22, 2020.
+Up to 22 teams will be invited to six virtual learning webinars and one in-person learning day in Vancouver.
 Teams will be provided with a robust toolkit (a Change Package) full of change ideas and quality improvement methodologies to guide improvement at the point of care.
 The teams will have access to a faculty of subject area experts from across the province, coaching calls and site visits from key leaders to help with their improvement efforts.